NEWS -

 With your hosts - longtime Constant Readers - Hans Lilja of Lilja's Library and podcaster - Lou W. Sytsma.

-As always, we bring you the latest Stephen King news.
+We also bring the latest Stephen King News.

 We hope you enjoy this episode and, as usual, we want to hear from you.